Louisiana Personal Injury

 Settlement Calculator

-Louisiana follows Pure Comparative Fault.
+Louisiana follows Modified Comparative Fault with a 51% bar for causes of action arising on or after January 1, 2026.
 Settlements here average $25,000 to $100,000 depending on injury severity, fault allocation, and whether you have representation.
-The 1 year statute of limitations means you need to act — but not rush into a bad deal.
+The 2-year prescriptive period, extended from 1 year for injuries on or after July 1, 2024, gives you time to act deliberately instead of rushing into a bad deal.

 A New Orleans restaurant worker was T-boned on Tulane Ave after a night shift.
 The at-fault driver had the state minimum $15,000 policy.
 Medical bills were $41,000.
 The worker had UM/UIM coverage with Progressive — $100,000 limit.
-Louisiana's pure comparative system meant even the 10% fault the insurer tried to assign didn't bar recovery.
+Louisiana's comparative fault rules meant the 10% fault the insurer tried to assign only reduced the recovery, it never barred it.
 Total recovery: $15,000 from the at-fault driver + $78,000 from UM/UIM = $93,000.
 Without UM coverage, recovery would have been capped at $15,000.

 ⚖ Louisiana's Negligence Law Explained

 Practical example: You are 30% at fault for an accident.
 Total damages: $60,000.
 Under Louisiana's Pure Comparative Fault, you recover $42,000 (70% of $60,000).
-If the insurer successfully argues you are 50% or more at fault, you recover $0.
+For causes of action arising on or after January 1, 2026, an insurer that pushes your share to 51% or more defeats the claim entirely.
 Fault allocation is the single most important negotiation point in any LA claim.

 | Claim Type | Time Limit | Notes |